Endogenous inverse demand functions: Special cases

 As highlighted in the below proposition, these inverse demand functions exhibit no cross-impacts on the prices as is often assumed (see, e.g.,~\cite{GLT15,CS17,cont2019monitoring}) so long as the components of $\q$ are pairwise independent. \begin{proposition} Let $\q$ be a $m$-dimensional random vector.
 Let the order book density function $\f^\q: \R^m_+ \to \R^m$ and VWAP inverse demand function $\bar\f^\q: \R^m_+ \to \R^m$ be defined as in~\eqref{eq:odf-exponential} and~\eqref{eq:vwap-exponential} respectively.
 If the components of $\q$ are pairwise independent then the inverse demand functions exhibit no price cross-impacts, i.e., $f_k^\q(\s) = f_k^{q_k}(s_k)$ and $\bar f_k^\q(\s) = \bar f_k^{q_k}(s_k)$ for every $\s \in \R^m_+$ and $k = 1,...,m$. \end{proposition} \begin{proof} This follows directly by independence and properties of the exponential function. \end{proof}

-Though the Esscher principle provides a clear, analytical, structure for the pricing function $V$ and the inverse demand functions, it \emph{only} satisfies those properties that hold generally for such functions.
-For instance, it is \emph{not} true that $V$ is monotonic or concave in general (see, e.g., the discussion for the inverse demand function under a Poisson distribution).
+Though \blue{\eqref{eq:V-exponential}} provides a clear, analytical, structure for the pricing function $V$ and the inverse demand functions, it \emph{only} satisfies those properties that hold generally for such functions \blue{(i.e., Lemma~\ref{lemma:barV}\eqref{lemma:barV-bound}-\eqref{lemma:barV-cont})}.
+For instance, it is \emph{not} true that $V$ is monotonic or concave in general (see, e.g., the discussion for the inverse demand function under a Poisson distribution \blue{in Example~\ref{ex:exponential}}).
 Similarly, the order book density function $f^q$ does \emph{not} provide any clear structure as it can be negative (see, e.g., the discussion for the inverse demand function under either the normal or Poisson distributions).
-However, those properties proven above that hold generally (e.g., continuity and monotonicity of the VWAP inverse demand function $\bar f^q$) will hold herein.
+However, those properties proven above \blue{within Lemmas~\ref{lemma:f} and~\ref{lemma:barf}} that hold generally (e.g., continuity and monotonicity of the VWAP inverse demand function $\bar f^q$) will hold herein.

-The exponential utility setting provides an added benefit; so long as $\q$ has distribution with a moment generating function, we can easily define the inverse demand functions $\f^\q$ and $\bar\f^\q$.
+The exponential utility setting provides an added benefit; so long as $\q$ has a distribution with a moment generating function, we can easily define the inverse demand functions $\f^\q$ and $\bar\f^\q$.
 Notably, this allows us to consider a larger domain than $(L^\infty)^m$, including, e.g., the multivariate normal distribution.
 In those cases, motivated by the previous sections, we will define $V$ using \eqref{eq:V}, which in this setting (with exponential utility and linear $R$ in \eqref{eq:R-lin}) simplifies to \eqref{eq:V-exponential}.
-We then compute $\f^\q$ and $\bar\f^\q$, without going through the proofs and properties in the previous sections.
+We then compute $\f^\q$ and $\bar\f^\q$ \blue{by utilizing \eqref{eq:V-exponential} to compute $V$ and using known closed form moment generating functions.}